 Solomon states he has taken numerous medications at different levels and at different times for his mental health.
 During his second breakdown he searched through ten therapists before finding one he liked.
 It is evident from his book, he is not alone in the difficulties of finding the right combination of therapies.

 In these two chapters, Solomon explores through interviews and, in some cases personal experience, at least 30 different therapies.
 Some are common therapies like diet, exercise, labor, cognitive-behavioral therapy and interpersonal therapies.
 Other familiar remedies discussed included various synthetic medications (SSRIs, tricyclics, MAOIs and atypical antidepressants) and natural remedies like St. John’s Wart and SAMe.
 More controversial treatment discussed included electroconvulsive therapy (ECT) and cingulotomy, a modern-day type of lobotomy.

 Statistics on Depression and Treatment

-While twice as many women are diagnosed with depression as men, nearly 4 times the number of men as opposed to women are likely to commit suicide according to Solomon’s research, Solomon notes in his chapter on suicide, “someone in a first depressive episode is particularly likely to attempt suicide; a person who has lived through a few cycles has in general learned to live through cycles.”
+While twice as many women are diagnosed with depression as men, nearly four times the number of men as opposed to women are likely to commit suicide according to his research.
+Solomon notes in his chapter on suicide, “Someone in a first depressive episode is particularly likely to attempt suicide; a person who has lived through a few cycles has in general learned to live through cycles.”